RjCricket/Namma-Yatri-Analysis/README.md

 # Namma Yatri Analysis

-The objective of this project is to gain insights into the trip booking process of the Namma Yatri mobility application.
+The objective of this project is to gain insights into the trip booking process and user interactions within the Namma Yatri mobile app.

 **tripid:** Unique identifier for each trip.
 **Searches:** User inputs current location and destination.